 The Conservancy was established in 2013, following the merger of two respected organizations; Glacier Natural History Association, and Glacier National Park Fund.
 The Conservancy programs and events extend the mission internationally, from its base camp in beautiful Flathead Valley.
 The Conservancy operates retail bookstores within and outside the Park setting, all in support of Park programs.
 The Conservancy is a 501(c)(3) nonprofit.

 Glacier National Park preserves more than a million acres of forests, alpine meadows, lakes, rugged peaks and glacial-carved valleys in the Northern Rocky Mountains.
 Its diverse habitats are home to nearly 70 species of mammals including the grizzly bear, wolverine, gray wolf, and lynx.
 The park contains more than 375 historic properties and six national historic landmarks.
 Over 270 species of birds visit or reside in the park.
 The landscape is a hiker's paradise that is traversed by more than 740 miles of maintained trails.
 Glacier Park's varied climate influences and its location at the headwaters of the Pacific, Atlantic, and Hudson Bay drainages have given rise to an incredible variety of plants and animals.

 Sales Associate - We have completed hiring for the Sales Associate positions for the 2017 season.
-However, we will still accept applications for the 2017 season if you are interested or would like to have your information on file for the 2018 season.
+We are accepting applications now to have your information on file for the 2018 season.
 You may fill out an application and email it to Amber@glacier.org or fax 406-888-5271.